Graceful posture: Coordinating front and back

 In the workshop, we did lessons 1-4 on the first day and lessons 5-8 on the second.
 I recommend doing them in order to get the most benefit and build on the counterbalance idea.

 This lesson is an exploration in balance.
-You learn to senses when the limbs shift over the mid-line.
-By testing many time, you find the optimal speed and timing in the movement of the limbs relative to the trunk.
+You learn to sense when the limbs shift over the mid-line.
+By testing many times, you find the optimal speed and timing in the movement of the limbs relative to the trunk.
 As you home in on the most efficient pattern of action, the movements become fluid and coordinated.
 The center generates the evenly distributed power for the limbs.

 For more like this, see the counterbalance section.